Counter Speech Fellowship

 11. Is there an orientation?

 The YLAC team conducts a training and orientation session for the fellows on the first day of the fellowship.
-This session has been designed to give the fellows an overview of what the Counter Speech Fellowship has in store for them.
+This session has been designed to give the fellows an overview of what the Artivist Fellowship has in store for them.
 The session is also meant to help them understand how they can contribute and what their roles and responsibilities are during and after the fellowship.

 12. Who facilitates the sessions?